 Origin of the Scottish Fold cat breed

-William found Suzie’s unique ears quite interesting which is why he decided to adopt one of Suzie’s kittens which he then named Snooks.
-From there, Williams natural curiosity and interest in cats took over causing him to begin crossing breeding his find with several British short haired cats which ultimately led to the creation of the breed that we now refer to as the Scottish Fold.
+The origin of the Scottish Fold cat breed can be traced back to a modest beginning when a random shepherd named William Ross just happened to stumble across a stray cat named Susi, who lived in a Scottish barn in 1961.
+Unsurprisingly, William found Suzie’s unique ears quite attractive, so he adopted one of Suzie’s kittens named Snooks.
+From there, Williams’s natural curiosity and interest in cats took over, causing him to begin cross-breeding his find with several British short-haired cats, ultimately leading to the creation of the breed that we now refer to as the Scottish Fold.

-More breeders got involved and it was then decided the gene mutation responsible for the “fold” was a completely dominant gene which means even if only one parent had the gene for the folded ears and the other didn’t all the kittens would still have the folded ear feature.
+More breeders got involved, and it was then decided the gene mutation responsible for the “fold” was a completely dominant gene.
+This means even if only one parent had the gene for the folded ears and the other didn’t, all the kittens would still have the folded ear feature.
+Then, in 1971, the Scottish fold breed was brought into the United States, where they instantly became a hit and were quickly “officially” recognized by the Cat Fanciers Association in 1973.

-Thick dense coats of fur, which can be quite a challenge when long like in the Highland Fold variety of the Scottish Fold.
-As far a coat “coloring” pretty much any color or pattern is acceptable, you’ll also find cats belonging to this breed that do not actually have folded ears either.
+The Scottish Fold cat breed is a medium-sized cat with an overall “rounded” appearance.
+They have rounded heads, somewhat rounded compact bodies, and large round eyes, making them look a little like an owl!
+They also have thick, dense coats of fur, which can be quite a challenge when long, like in the Highland Fold variety of the Scottish Fold.
+Regarding coat “coloring,” pretty much any color or pattern is acceptable; you’ll also find cats belonging to this breed that do not have folded ears either.

 This is because…